emeier6/qbb2022-answers/week14-homework/README.md

 	(A) Within your README, record your predictions for each bin?
 	Bin 1 is mosly Tissierellia and its subspeciees, and then some clostridia, and streptoccocus anginosus.
-	Bin 2
+	Bin 2 is staph!
-	Bin 3
+	Bin 3 more staph, this time with Staph. aureus
 	Bin 4 is symbiofluor and E. faecalis, of 2 different strains.
-	Bin 5
+	Bin 5 all Actinobacteria Cutibacterium avidum!
 	Bin 6 All E. faecalis.

-	Please... i am so tired and this is too much work all because I can't write a while loop in bash without crashing my computer.
-Why am i so dumbbbbbbb
-	Yo..
-I can't submit my fa files that I made because I dont have permission???
-I just made these omfl
+	I am ded

 	(B) This approach to classification is fast, but not very quantitative.
 Within your README, propose one method to more robustly infer the taxonomy of a metagenomic bin.
 	Is it fast?
 But maybe looking at 16S signatures from sequenced data, which this is.
 Nevermind, maybe it is just faster to group them by larger taxonomy (ie: lactic acid or acetic acid bacteria).
 	Maybe look at overlapping bins and see what is most prevalent?
 But that wouldn't be more sensitive.
 	Maybe, just doing the most abundant taxonomy sorting, or something like that.
 Surely one can do a ML tree of the most likely and abundant sequences and just call it more generally there.
+	This data binning also indicates more bins for staph and e faicalis, which staph was not all that present in the samples.
+Maybe a way to sort by samples specifically and percentage to what was observed preliminarily in 1?

 	Idk man, I am tired.
 Thank yall TAs for carrying us through this semester.
 I appreciate you all!